alpha-unito/streamflow/CONTRIBUTING.md

 pytest tests/test_scheduler.py tests/test_data_manager.py
 ```

 StreamFlow has many different connectors, and some tests on these connectors are done.
-Currently, the tested connectors are local, docker, ssh, Kubernetes, and singularity.
+Currently, the tested connectors are local, Docker, SSH, Kubernetes, and Singularity.
 Execute all these tests locally required installed:
 - [Docker](https://docs.docker.com/engine/install/).
 It is also required for SSH tests.
 - [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html)